suaustralia/docker-zabbix-sender/README.md

 # License

-zabbix-container-send is licensed under the Apache License, Version 2.0.
+zabbix-container-sender is licensed under the Apache License, Version 2.0.
 See LICENSE for full license text